 Holiday Stress Management Tips for Autism Families

 The holiday season can be full of wonderful activities, parties and family gatherings.
 But there is also an added level of stress during the holidays because of the extra “hustle and bustle”.
 Shopping, baking, decorating, wrapping and hosting – how much can we add to our plates?
 And when you are also parenting a child with autism or other special needs, the demands of the holidays can become overwhelming.
-With input from our Counselors on staff, we’ve compiled some holiday stress management tips to help you enjoy this season.
+The change in routines, unfamiliar people and places can cause stress in our kids – and us!

-Holiday Stress Management Tips
+10 Holiday Stress Management Tips

 1. Acceptance

-Something that may seem obvious is the ability to accept your child as they are and be flexible about their needs.
+Something that may seem obvious is the ability to accept your child as they are and be understanding of their needs.
 An acceptance mindset can be a significant driver to reducing your overall stress.
 Mentally prepare yourself that during this busy season your child may engage in more self-soothing behaviors to cope with the changes in their routine and added stress.
 They also may not want to interact with all the extra family and friends that you see this time of year.
 Giving your child some control and choices may help as well.
 You can offer controlled choices about the time they go and leave from gatherings, if they want to go somewhere, or where some decorations should go.

 2. Flexibility

-Also look at your own expectations around the holidays and try to be more flexible.
+It’s important to look at your own expectations around the holidays and try to be more flexible.
 Realize that it’s OK that your child may not feel the same way about the holidays as other kids.
 Your child may not like the traditional holiday activities, so stop and ask yourself the motivation behind doing something (like taking a picture with Santa).
 If the motivation is that it’s a “childhood tradition”, it’s not worth having your child stress out, panic or go into a full meltdown getting near Santa.
 Try to develop a flexible mindset.
 If you have to make a last-minute change because your child becomes over stimulated, that’s not only supporting your child and their needs, but also a self-care practice for you!

 3. Set Boundaries

-You know your child and how and where they are at their best.
-If your entire family is gathering at Grandma’s house, there are ways you can still participate.
-Plan to stay for an hour so that you leave before your child reaches their sensory maximum.
 It may be helpful to communicate ahead of time the boundaries you are setting with your family members to avoid any misunderstanding.
 Here is a great resource to share with family or friends who are hosting holiday gatherings.
 And thanking them for understanding the choices you need to make will help them to feel appreciated for being flexible.

 4. Say No